BPCA exists to improve the safety and efficacy of drug use and dosage for children.

-- Identify drugs (primarily off-patent drugs) that need to be studied in children due to lack of dosing, safety, or efficacy data
+- Identifying drugs (primarily off-patent drugs) that need to be studied in children due to lack of dosing, safety, or efficacy data

-- Sponsor clinical trials for those drugs, which includes:
+- Sponsoring clinical trials for those drugs, which includes:

 - Identifying appropriate investigators and clinical sites to conduct these studies